toneloc/stable-channels/README.md

 - These node runners are called <b>Stable Receivers</b>.
 - On the other side of the channel are <b>Stable Providers</b>.

 Stable Providers want to leverage their bitcoin.
-In simple terms, this means that Stable Providers want to use their bitcoin to get more bitcoin.
 However, Stable Receivers put their bitcoin at risk by doing so.

 Each of these two nodes query 5 price feeds every 5 minutes.
 Then, based on the new price, they update their channel balance with their counterparty to keep the Stable Receiver stable at $100 of bitcoin.
 - Each party remains self-custodial.